sindar/AzureVoiceTools/README.md

-## A set of command line tools using Azure Voice Cognitive Services <br>
+## A set of command line tools using Azure Cognitive Services Speech<br>